junxit/us-congress-bills-110/metadata.md

 - 2008-05-01 — Introduced in House
 - 2008-05-01 — Introduced in House
 - 2008-05-01 — Referred to the House Committee on the Judiciary.
+- 2008-05-02 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2008-05-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-13 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-05-13 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-14 — Committee Consideration and Mark-up Session Held.
+- 2008-05-14 — Ordered to be Reported by Voice Vote.
+- 2008-06-05 — Placed on the Union Calendar, Calendar No. 439.
+- 2008-06-05 — Reported by the Committee on Judiciary.
+H. Rept.
+110-696.
+- 2008-06-05 — Reported by the Committee on Judiciary.
+H. Rept.
+110-696.